 Eric Philips OAM

 Through my experiences I've developed alternative and highly efficient methods of travel in the polar regions.
 In 1995 I completed a sea-to-sea crossing of Greenland and one of the first polar expeditions to use steerable kites, and have embraced the use of specialised plastics in the construction of polar-specific equipment.
-I'm the inventor of Flexi Ski Bindings as well as a range of other niche extreme-cold adventure products, sold through my company's online store.
+I'm the inventor of Flexi Ski Bindings as well as a range of other niche extreme-cold adventure products, sold through my company, Icetrek Expeditions and Equipment.
+Icetrek also offers guided expeditions, treks and tours to high latitude destinations.
+I'm the co-founder and former president of the International Polar Guides Association (IPGA) and co-creator of the Polar Expeditions Classification Scheme (PECS).

 In 1991 I wrote the book, Icetrek.
 The Bitter Journey to the South Pole and my expeditions have produced four internationally-screened documentary films, most notably, the Emmy Award-winning Greenland production, Chasing the Midnight Sun.